mjr445/AdventOfCode2020/README.md

 These are my solutions for each day of the Advent of Code 2020 Challenge.

-The Challenges can be found at the link below:
+The challenges can be found at the link below:

 https://adventofcode.com/